lxndrblz/anatole/README.md

 contactFormType = "netlify"
 ```
 Step 2: Set `contact: true` or  `contact=true` in the frontmatter of a page.
 See `exampleSite/content/contact.html` as an example.

-Step 3: If you wish to use a Google reCaptcha v2, you must [go to a Google Admin console](https://www.google.com/recaptcha/about/) and create a reCaptcha.
+Step 3: If you wish to use a Google reCAPTCHA v2, you must [go to a Google Admin console](https://www.google.com/recaptcha/about/) and create a reCAPTCHA.
-Make sure it is a reCaptcha v2.
+Make sure it is a reCAPTCHA v2.
 You must then [go to your Formspree account](https://help.formspree.io/hc/en-us/articles/360022811154-Adding-a-custom-reCAPTCHA-key) and enter the secret key that you were given in the appropriate location.

-Step 4: Enter the recaptcha site key in `config.toml`:
+Step 4: Enter the reCAPTCHA site key in `config.toml`:
 ```toml
 [params]
 contactFormReCaptchaSiteKey = "your-site-key"
 ```
-Step 5: [Go to your Netlify account](https://www.netlify.com/blog/2018/05/23/bring-your-own-recaptcha-to-netlify-forms/) and let them know both the site key and the secret key for your custom recaptcha.
+Step 5: [Go to your Netlify account](https://www.netlify.com/blog/2018/05/23/bring-your-own-recaptcha-to-netlify-forms/) and let them know both the site key and the secret key for your custom reCAPTCHA.

 Step 6: You will probably want to set up some [form notification](https://docs.netlify.com/forms/notifications/).

 ### Twitter Cards support